 Ekkó hlerarnir virka vel við allar veiðiaðstæður án loftlássins...

 Ekkó toghlerana er hægt að þyngja tímabundið og létta aftur að vild...

-The EKKÓ trawl doors are Icelandic design from decades of experience.
-The designer of EKKÓ is Smári Jósafatsson.
+The Ekkó trawl door is an Icelandic design from decades of experience.
+The designer of Ekkó is Smári Jósafatsson.
 Smári worked for decades with his father Jósafat Hinriksson, the maker of the Poly-Ice trawl doors.
 Making them, in research and development, and as sales and marketing manager.

 Making them, in research and development, and as sales and marketing manager of the Poly-Ice trawl doors which were among the best-selling trawl doors in the world at that time.
 Accumulating years of experience in the industry and the technology.